Muzzman111/SyncScribe/README.md

 ### Install Supporting Software

-1. **Download yt-dlp**
+1. **Download Quod Libet**
-   - Get `yt-dlp.exe` for downloading MP3s from [yt-dlp releases](https://github.com/yt-dlp/yt-dlp/releases/).
-   - Place the executable in the script directory: `*yourpath*/Lyric_Translator`.
+   - Download the Quod Libet music player for displaying lyrics from [Quod Libet releases](https://github.com/quodlibet/quodlibet/releases/).
+   - A portable installation is ideal; you can place it in the script directory or any location of your choice.

 2. **Download KoboldCPP**
    - Download KoboldCPP for local LLM translation from [KoboldCPP releases](https://github.com/LostRuins/koboldcpp/releases/).
    - Choose the `nocuda` version if you don’t have an NVIDIA GPU or the CUDA version if you do.
    - Install KoboldCPP wherever you prefer.

-3. **Download Quod Libet**
-   - Download the Quod Libet music player for displaying lyrics from [Quod Libet releases](https://github.com/quodlibet/quodlibet/releases/).
-   - A portable installation is ideal; you can place it in the script directory or any location of your choice.

-4. **Download an AI Translation Model**
+3. **Download a Large Language Model**
    - Get the translation model from [Qwen2.5-7B-Instruct on Hugging Face](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct-GGUF/tree/main).
    - Note: LLAMA 3 models may refuse translation due to violent content in song lyrics, but QWEN 2.5 7B works flawlessly.
    - I used the Q5_k_m quantization and it worked well.